datacentricdesign/id5415/collections/_drafts/3-3-labxp.md

 ---

-From assignment 2 and 3, we have now handled code that gets data from sensors, and also controls the light bulb.
+From assignment 2 and 3, we have now handled code that both gets data from sensors, and also controls the light bulb.

 Here is a suggested distribution of tasks among teammates.